vipercipher/vipercipher/README.md

 ---

+### 🔎 Search visibility (SEO)

+I set websites up so small businesses can be found by the people looking for them:

+- **Technical SEO:** fast-loading pages, mobile-friendly design, clean page titles and meta descriptions, and a sitemap so Google can find every page
+- **Local search:** Google Business Profile setup so the business shows up in local searches and on Google Maps
+- **Google Search Console:** connecting the site to Google, submitting pages for indexing, and monitoring how people find it
+- **Accessible, well-structured content:** clear headings and descriptive text help both search engines and people using screen readers

+Rankings depend on competition and time, so I focus on doing the fundamentals properly and tracking real results rather than promising a position.

 ## 🛠 Tools I've built

 Small, focused browser tools that fix everyday annoyances.
 They're privacy-friendly and run entirely in your browser.